-If the total value of all your pension plans (held with Standard Life, other providers or through your employer pension scheme) is less than £18,000 (for tax year 2012/2013) and you are between the age of 60 and 75, you might be able to take your pension as a lump sum.
+If the total value of all your pension plans (held with Standard Life, other providers or through your employer pension scheme) is less than £30,000 in the current tax year and you are between the age of 60 and 75, you might be able to take your pension as a lump sum.

 I am about to retire.
 What is going to happen?